Nutrition After Surgery: What to Focus On

 Even if you’re not nutrient-deficient, some supplements are designed to elevate your recovery in ways that are difficult to do with food alone.

-Another supplement popular with athletes, creatine monohydrate (this is the one Sarah and I use), can prevent a decrease in muscle creatine, an important source of energy and component of muscle, that often occurs with immobilization.
+Another supplement popular with athletes is creatine, which can prevent a decrease in muscle creatine, an important source of energy and component of muscle, that often occurs with immobilization.

 Nutrient Timing

-Not only is what you eat in recovery important, but when you eat it affects your body astronomically.
+Not only is what you eat in recovery after surgery important, but when you eat it affects your body astronomically.

 The timing of protein is arguably the most important, followed by carbohydrates and creatine monohydrate, if that’s part of your regimen.